Tempted to move to Tamworth? You’re not alone.

 Tamworth has the advantage of ‘bridging the gap’ between town and country.
 While the town naturally has more activity with shops, restaurants and cafes, there are quieter rural villages on the outskirts, such as Alvecote, Drayton Bassett, Middleton, Shuttington and Wigginton.

 There are local nature reserves run by Staffordshire Wildlife Trust, as well as country parks in the vicinity of Tamworth, which have (especially in the current climate) made the town even more appealing as a place to live.

 Dosthill Park, with its sculpture trail and children’s play area and Wigginton Park Tree Trail being just two examples of quieter places to take the family.
 Sutton Park Nature Reserve is only about six miles away and Kingsbury Water Park is a beautiful nearby nature spot.

 With countryside on Tamworth’s doorstep, there are many places to see wildlife on local walks and cycling routes for those who prefer a faster pace on two wheels.

-With job losses and pressure on income, some people are moving out of more expensive city dwellings to outlying areas.
+With job losses, high inflation, high interest rates and pressure on household incomes, some people are moving out of more expensive city dwellings to outlying areas.
 This trend can be mirrored in business too, as revenues and corporate budgets come under pressure.
 People are realising they can get far more for their money when buying homes, or leasing business premises, outside of prime city centre locations.

 Tamworth ticks a lot of boxes.
 The average house price in Tamworth stands in the region of £220,000.
 This was some 28% up on the previous year.
 Compare this with the average house price in England (UK House Price Index) which is around £250,000.